C2DH/ranketwo/_units/wikipedia-historical-source.md

   description:
 ---

-A lesson on Wikipedia considered from the perspective of a digital-born source and suggesting ways to apply digital source criticism.
+ A lesson on Wikipedia as a born-digital source and suggestions on how to apply digital source criticism to it.